infeeeee/dyn2py/README.md

 Both IronPython2 and CPython3 nodes are supported!
 IronPython2 nodes won't be updated to CPython3, they will be imported as-is.

+Cannot create new python nodes, only existing ones can be updated.

 ## Development

 ### Installation